apache/datafusion-comet/README.md

 Apache DataFusion Comet is a high-performance accelerator for Apache Spark, built on top of the powerful [Apache DataFusion](https://datafusion.apache.org) query engine.
-Comet is designed to significantly enhance the performance of Apache Spark workloads while leveraging existing commodity hardware and seamlessly integrating with the Spark ecosystem without requiring any code changes.
+Comet is designed to significantly enhance the performance of Apache Spark workloads while leveraging commodity hardware and seamlessly integrating with the Spark ecosystem without requiring any code changes.

 # Benefits of Using Comet